Send a little flowerishness via a gift card.

 FlowerFive is now offering gift cards in $5 increments.
 Cards include sales tax and surcharge of ~3% plus $0.30 transaction fee OR send a check and a printed card will be sent plus postage.

-Shop and Share local small businesses who offer gift cards this Holiday Season.
+Shop and Share local small businesses who offer gift cards.

-Lift up local small business by Sharing and Shopping at these locations who offer gift cards this season.
+Lift up local small business by Sharing and Shopping at these locations who offer gift cards.
 Below is a downloadable list of local entrepreneurs who offer gifts cards.

 Please Share with your friends and family.
 Please Shop local.